 New Jersey Wrongful Death Lawyer

 New Jersey wrongful death occurs when someone is needlessly killed by the reckless or careless conduct of another including a corporation, individual or government agency.
 When a wrongful death suddenly happens, family members will often be confused and in need of guidance to help get them through this tragedy.
-If a loved one has been wrongfully killed in New Jersey, call me, Joseph Monaco, New Jersey Wrongful Death Lawyer, to learn your rights including the right to be monetarily compensated for your sudden, unexpected loss of a loved one.
+If a loved one has been wrongfully killed, call me, Joseph Monaco, New Jersey wrongful death lawyer, to learn your rights including the right to be monetarily compensated for your sudden, unexpected loss of a loved one.

 In New Jersey, between 500 to 550 people are killed each year just from auto accidents.
 The vast majority of those killed are the operators of the vehicles involved.
 Nationwide, it is estimated that over 200,000 people are killed each year by medical errors.
 Unfortunately, determining how many of our friends, neighbors or co-workers are wrongfully killed each year in New Jersey is hard to determine and likely unknown.
 That’s why it is crucial to have access to the Courts to file a wrongful death civil action to hold the wrongdoers accountable for their reckless or negligent behavior.